 While building maintenance isn’t typically an emergency, sometimes emergencies can require building maintenance.
 Other times, maintenance may be scheduled and very predictable.
 In either case, your employees will need to know what’s happening in their building, particularly if it may impact their ability to do their job, where they may need to park or enter the building, or where they may need to perform their work.

 Anything from broken air conditioners to downed servers can require a mass notification.
-Use templates to set up messages for different scenarios so when the AC goes out, you just have to click a button to let employees know things may get a bit uncomfortable but workers are rapidly working to fix the problem.
+Use templates to set up messages for different scenarios, so that when the AC goes out, you just have to click a button to let employees know things may get a bit uncomfortable but workers are rapidly working to fix the problem.

 4. Office Closures